bakpakin/ldoomc/glfw/README.md

  - [Win32] Bugfix: Activating or deactivating displays in software did not trigger monitor callback
  - [Win32] Bugfix: No monitors were listed on headless and VMware guest systems
+ - [Win32] Bugfix: Pressing Ctrl+Pause would report `GLFW_KEY_UNKNOWN`
+ - [Cocoa] Made joystick polling more efficient
  - [Cocoa] Removed support for OS X 10.6
  - [Cocoa] Bugfix: Full screen windows on secondary monitors were mispositioned
  - [Cocoa] Bugfix: Connecting a joystick that reports no name would segfault
  - [Cocoa] Bugfix: Modifier flags cache was not updated when window became key
  - [Cocoa] Bugfix: Dead key character composition did not work
+ - [Cocoa] Bugfix: The CGL context was not released until the autorelease pool was drained by another function
  - [X11] Bugfix: Monitor connection and disconnection events were not reported
  - [X11] Bugfix: Decoding of UTF-8 text from XIM could continue past the end
  - [X11] Bugfix: An XKB structure was leaked during `glfwInit`
  - [X11] Bugfix: XInput2 `XI_Motion` events interfered with the Steam overlay
  - [POSIX] Bugfix: An unrelated TLS key could be deleted by `glfwTerminate`
+ - [Linux] Made joystick polling more efficient
  - [WGL] Changed extension loading to only be performed once
  - [WGL] Removed dependency on external WGL headers
+ - [GLX] Added `glfwGetGLXWindow` to query the `GLXWindow` of a window
  - [GLX] Replaced legacy drawable with `GLXWindow`
  - [GLX] Removed dependency on external GLX headers
  - [GLX] Bugfix: NetBSD does not provide `libGL.so.1`